 Anything that you perceive to cause pain will tend to deverberate and you will be likely to try to avoid it.

 In doing so, you can get in the habits of seeking and avoiding.
-If you prefer to watch the video, click below. ↓
+If you prefer to watch the video on Breaking Through Habits and Patterns, click below. ↓

 Conscious vs unconscious habits